learnitmyway/learnitmyway/content/post/interview-questions.md

 If you get asked what you are currently getting paid, I would recommend not answering it as this might put you at a disadvantage.
 In order to avoid answering it you could say: "I would prefer not to say".
 If they are really pushy, you could admit that you don't feel comfortable disclosing it or that you are not allowed to, as your current employer wouldn't want you to share it either!

-Recommended reading:
+### Do you have any questions?

+At the end of an interview the interviewer will often ask if you have any questions.
+I usually have a lot and try to ask them during the interview so it doesn't seem too one-sided.
+If you need some ideas I have provided some questions in [Ensure it is the right job for you by asking these questions](https://medium.com/@developerdavo/ensure-it-is-the-right-job-for-you-by-asking-these-questions-e68dcf3d1bd4)

+## Additional resources

+- Improve your understanding of compromising quality with [Is High Quality Software Worth the Cost? - Martin Fowler](https://martinfowler.com/articles/is-quality-worth-cost.html)
 - Improve your negotiation skills with [Never Split the Difference - Chris Voss](https://www.goodreads.com/book/show/26156469-never-split-the-difference?from_search=true)
 - Improve your conversation skills with [Crucial Conversations - Kerry Patterson et al.](https://www.goodreads.com/book/show/15014.Crucial_Conversations)

-### Do you have any questions?

-I have provided some questions in [Ensure it is the right job for you by asking these questions](https://medium.com/@developerdavo/ensure-it-is-the-right-job-for-you-by-asking-these-questions-e68dcf3d1bd4)

 ---